(odd effects)

 Teisha Ramos (30s) Outgoing, eccentric, aware, helpful to Cady and her children.
 She loves her dog, Frida.

-Yamiah and Rocky (20s) two of the seven brilliant and dedicated men working at OddFX (a nod to the Seven Dwarfs).
-Many have left their home countries to work with
+Yamaha and Rocky (20s) Two of the brilliant men working at OddFX.
+Many have traveled great distances to work with the legendary Barrett Jones.

 Thena Jones (50s) Married to Barrett.
 Aware, grounded, empathetic.
 Very little gets past her.
 She wants Barrett to step outside his curtained-off-world and into the real world.
 She sees Cady as the opportunity to get him there.